Skip to main content

 Understanding Your Leadership Style: A Practical Guide for Front-Line Managers

-Recent research reveals a startling insight: 67% of front-line managers struggle to adapt their leadership style to different situations, yet those who master situational leadership see up to 40% higher team engagement scores.
+Recent research reveals: 67% of front-line managers struggle to adapt their leadership style to different situations, yet those who master situational leadership see up to 40% higher team engagement scores.

 The Reality of Front-Line Leadership